Loyola University Chicago

 This course satisfies the Engaged Learning requirement.

-At the successful completion of the course, the student will be able to: 1) Describe the evolution of health care in America and the influence of history on the current health care system; 2) Demonstrate knowledge of the structure and functions of the U.S. health care system; 3) Identify at an introductory level the political, economic and social factors that shape the US health care system; 4) Describe the inter-relationships among healthcare stakeholders including providers, suppliers, payers' workforce, and consumers; 5) Recognize the issues of health care disparities, access to care and social justice present in the current US health care system; 6) Identify criteria for evaluating the evolving and changing US health care system
+Describe the evolution of health care in America and the influence of history on the current health care system; Demonstrate knowledge of the structure and functions of the US health care system; Identify at an introductory level the political, economic and social factors that shape the US health care system; Describe the inter-relationships among healthcare stakeholders including providers, suppliers, payers' workforce, and consumers; Recognize the issues of health care disparities, access to care and social justice present in the current US health care system; Identify criteria for evaluating the evolving and changing US health care system; Compare the US health care system to those of other developed nations

 Outcomes

-At the successful completion of the course, the student will be able to: 1) Describe the evolution of health care in America and the influence of history on the current health care system; 2) Demonstrate knowledge of the structure and functions of the U.S. health care system; 3) Identify at an introductory level the political, economic and social factors that shape the US health care system; 4) Describe the inter-relationships among healthcare stakeholders including providers, suppliers, payers' workforce, and consumers; 5) Recognize the issues of health care disparities, access to care and social justice present in the current US health care system; 6) Identify criteria for evaluating the evolving and changing US health care system
+Describe the evolution of health care in America and the influence of history on the current health care system; Demonstrate knowledge of the structure and functions of the US health care system; Identify at an introductory level the political, economic and social factors that shape the US health care system; Describe the inter-relationships among healthcare stakeholders including providers, suppliers, payers' workforce, and consumers; Recognize the issues of health care disparities, access to care and social justice present in the current US health care system; Identify criteria for evaluating the evolving and changing US health care system; Compare the US health care system to those of other developed nations

 HSM 120 Essentials of Medical Terminology for Health Professionals (1 Credit Hour)